 How did you prepare for the interview?

-Many applicants prepared for the interview by utilizing resources such as SDN forums, reviewing their application materials, practicing with friends or family, and researching the school's mission and values.
-Suggestions included practicing common interview questions, understanding personal motivations for pursuing dentistry, and familiarizing oneself with the school's philosophy and values.
+Most applicants prepared for the interview by utilizing resources like SDN forums, practicing with peers or friends, reviewing their application materials, and researching the school's values and mission statement.
+Suggestions include practicing common interview questions, reflecting on personal beliefs and experiences, and familiarizing oneself with the school's philosophy and values through various resources such as the school's website and previous interview feedback.

 Looked up Loma Linda's most frequently asked questions on SDN and recorded myself answering them at least once.